Orange County Semi-Truck Accident Lawyers

 Taking these substances, especially alcoholic drinks, does more harm than good.
 According to provisional 2023 data from the California Statewide Integrated Traffic Records System (SWITRS), 26,373 traffic fatalities and injuries involved alcohol, while 2,278 involved drugs.

 If you get into an accident involving a driver who is under the influence, speak with our Orange County semi-truck accident lawyers about your DUI accident case.
-We will tell you what to do next.
+Depending on the circumstances of your case, we can give you advice on your potential next steps.

 Adverse Weather

-Truck drivers must be prepared to drive in varying conditions, even in bad weather.
+Truck drivers must be prepared to drive in various conditions, including bad weather.
 Rain, fog, or snow could obscure their windshields and limit road visibility.
 The roads could also become slippery, increasing the time and distance needed to stop safely.
-When the truckers don’t account for these factors while maneuvering, they might cause accidents.
+When truckers fail to account for these factors while maneuvering, they may cause accidents.
 For example, braking suddenly could lead to jackknife accidents or rollovers.

 Dangerous Road Conditions

-Hazards and narrow roads may catch truck drivers off guard and cause them to lose control of their vehicles.
+Hazards and narrow roads may catch truck drivers off guard, causing them to lose control of their vehicles.
 These factors are especially dangerous considering that trucks are prone to losing balance more easily than regular passenger cars.
 This risk makes them susceptible to tipping over when driving through potholes, obstacles, or uneven streets.

 Apart from road hazards, construction zones along the streets and highways could also contribute to collisions.
-In such cases, the government agency or company in charge of road maintenance could be held liable for accidents caused by inadequate safety measures.
-Our semi-truck accident lawyers in Orange County will have to investigate thoroughly to find out the negligent parties in a collision.
+In such cases, the government agency or company responsible for road maintenance could be held liable for accidents caused by inadequate safety measures.
+Our semi-truck accident lawyers in Orange County can investigate to find out the responsible parties in a collision.

 Truckers passing Laguna Canyon Road, Ortega Highway, and Harbor Boulevard in Orange County should be extra cautious due to numerous blind spots, sharp curves, and narrow pavements.
-Likewise, motorists sharing the road with big rigs must maintain a safe distance to ensure their safety and prevent accidents.
+Likewise, motorists sharing the road with big rigs must maintain a safe distance to lower their risk and help prevent accidents.

 - Internal injuries